 When some portion of the grass is partially digested, this then travels to the reticulum.
 In the reticulum, this is where the cows regurgitate the grass matter from the rumen and start chewing it all over again.
 This action is also known as chewing the cud.

 Once the first two compartments work their part, and the chewing action breaks down the food into tiny pieces, the food is passed to the omasum and abomasum for further digestion.

-Each of the four compartments of a cow’s stomach plays their very own role and have some unique characteristics that are listed below.
+Each of the four compartments of a cow’s stomach plays its own role and has some unique characteristics listed below.

 The very first and the largest compartment of the cow’s stomach is known as the rumen.
 At any given time, the rumen can hold up to a surprising 50 gallons of half-digested food.
 It contains lots of enzymes that break down the hard food bits and cellulose.
 The rumen also acts like a huge tank filled with a vast bacterial population and food.
 It is a vast fermentation vat that has about 200 different bacteria and 20 varieties of protozoa.

 The next part of the stomach is known as the reticulum.
 Also known as the ‘hardware’ stomach, the reticulum also contains bacteria.
 This also allows the cow to regurgitate the food and chew it all over again.

 The rumen and reticulum serve separate functions.
 The reticulum does not contain any acid, which prevents the food from having a bad taste when the cow regurgitates its food.

 If the cow consumes something inedible along with the food, such as metal or wood from fences, the reticulum ejects it out.
 The reticulum also softens the consumed grass and forms small pieces of cud.

 The third compartment of the stomach, the omasum, is characterized by folds that increase the surface area of absorption, specifically about 4-5 meter square.